 - For windy locations you’ll need to secure the structure to the ground.

 - Take the extra time to create a level deck on a sturdy base, so it doesn’t start to sag after a few years or wet weather.

 Creating a great floating deck isn’t just about the deck itself – it’s also about what you put on it.
-Putting vinyl decking on your floating deck ensures that you have a long lasting, durable, and comfortable deck surface.
+For instance, if you use Econodek waterproof vinyl decking on your floating deck it will ensure that you have a long lasting, durable, and comfortable deck surface.

 Hop online and look for some unique and creative floating decks that would work for your home.
 Ensure that you understand the building codes for a solid deck and check with your local bylaw office.
-Next, check out some fantastic Econodek patterns and get planning!
+Next, check out some fantastic Econodek DIY vinyl decking colors and patterns and get planning